AnooraagB/Project-HealthDataDashboard/README.md

 * **Data Handling with SQLite and R**
   * **SQLite** : The data is imported from a tab-delimited file into an SQLite database.
 This allows efficient querying of the data for use within the Shiny application.
-  * **R data frames** : Data is retrieved from the SQLite database and stored in R data frames for analysis and visualization.
+  * **R data frames** : Data is retrieved from the SQLite database and stored in R data frames for analysis and visualisation.
 * **Data visualisation with ggplot2**
   * **Line plots** : Used to display the trend of steps, calories burned, and hours of sleep over time.
   * **Pie charts** : Used to visualise the distribution of mood and activity levels.